Papahānaumokuākea ‘Ahahui Alaka‘i (PAA)

 Before leaving for Midway the group will spend three days on O`ahu preparing for their trip.
 These three days will give participants a chance to learn from and get to know each other, introduce them to the natural and human history in the Monument, preview participant projects, conduct water safety evaluations and learn Hawaiian protocols and cultural practices.

 The specific work the group will be involved in on Midway depends upon management activities taking place at the time.
-Activities are likely to include invasive species eradication, out-planting native plants, and setting up marine transects to assess the underwater world.
+Activities are likely to include invasive species eradication, snorkeling, and working with bird populations.

 Criteria for Selection